ericliujt/PolkaSub/README.md

 # PolkaSub - A Subscription Manager on Polkadot Westend

 A subscription management system built on the Polkadot Westend Asset Hub testnet.
+Built for convenience, transparency, simplicity, and security.
+EasyA x Polkadot hackathon at Havard University 2025.

 ## Demo